Sean-THL/seamlis-crazyswarm-private/README.md

 The workflow is:

-1. Vicon tracks the Crazyflie position and orientation.
+1. Vicon tracks the Crazyflie position and orientation (only when attaching 3 or more markers).
-2. `cf_state_publisher.py` publishes the Crazyflie state to ROS.
+2. `cf_state_publisher.py` publishes the Crazyflie state (x,y,z) to ROS.
 3. SEAMLiS reads the current Crazyflie state.
 4. SEAMLiS computes the exploration/control reference.
-5. The Crazyflie tracks the generated reference.
+5. The Crazyflie tracks the generated reference trajectory.

 ---